timmaxw/os2cx/README.md

 * tetgen 1.5.0 (as a library, not an executable) (`sudo apt install libtet1.5-dev`)
 * Google Test (`sudo apt-get install libgtest-dev`)

+OS2CX has been tested on Linux (Ubuntu 22.04).
+The dependencies are all cross-platform, so in principle it should be easy to get it working on other operating systems, but no guarantees.

 Development notes:
 * I develop OS2CX using Qt Creator.